-Employers’ associations are corporate organizations, which have the status of a legal person based on collectiveness of their members.
-Such organizations protect employer rights and interests in employment relations.
-Therefore, they aim at protecting business, financial and economic as well as organizational and functional interests.
+Employers’ associations are corporate organisations, which have the status of a legal person based on collectiveness of their members.
+Such organisations protect employer rights and interests in employment relations.
+Therefore, they aim at protecting business, financial and economic as well as organisational and functional interests.
 All employers are entitled to the freedom to form employer associations.

-Trade unions, on the other hand, are social organizations, which associate working people.
-They are a voluntary form of self-organizing and operate on the basis of statutorily shaped organizational structures which have a legal personality.
+Trade unions, on the other hand, are social organisations, which associate working people.
+They are a voluntary form of self-organising and operate on the basis of statutorily shaped organisational structures which have a legal personality.
 Trade unions represent employees and protect their dignity, rights and material and moral interests, both collective and individual ones.
 They also have a right to represent employees’ interests internationally.
 Trade unions co-participate in creating advantageous conditions for work, life and rest.

-Polish labour law does not provide for employees or their representations to participate in managing the employer’s business.
-The exception is commercializing state entities in which employees retain the right to elect some members of the supervisory board and the management board.
+Polish labour law does not provide for employees or their representatives to participate in managing the employer’s business.
+The exception is commercialising state entities in which employees retain the right to elect some members of the supervisory board and the management board.

 In some cases (e.g., within the procedure of collective dismissals), in the event when there is no trade union at a workplace, the employer must conduct consultations with representatives of the employees.
-The principles of electing employee representatives are defined at each employer separately.
 Employers with at least 50 employees can establish a work council.
 It is up to the employees to establish a work council.
 The rights of the work council are mostly consultative and advisory.